IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Notice that a JSON object or array is treated as binary data and must be base64 encoded.

 Now, let's make use of the `headers` and `statusCode` property to send a redirect.
-To do so create an action named `webAction` like this (snippet 27):
+To do so create an action named `webAction` like this:

 ```javascript
 function main() {